joaobxavier/learn_metabolic_rewiring_matlab/README.md

 - A plot showing the training and evaluation loss versus the number of latent components in the PLSR model.
 - A scatter plot comparing the true metabolite abundances with the best model predictions.

+## identifyFirstEnrichmentAnalysis
+This script generates bar and scatter plots to visualize the fold changes of identified metabolites in bone-homing and lung-homing cells.